This article was last updated by Digital Trends staff writer Nick Woodard on June 12, 2020.

-OK, we admit it: It’s a little bit on the early side of 2020 to declare the year’s best 8K TVs.
-After all, most of the new 8K TV models that will be available this year haven’t hit store shelves yet, and we haven’t even had a chance to see them outside of an event like CES 2020 — hardly the best place to evaluate any new technology.
+OK, we admit it: Even though we’re halfway through 2020, it’s still early to declare the year’s best 8K TVs.
+Especially since we haven’t even had a chance to see most of them outside of an event like CES 2020 — hardly the best place to evaluate any new technology.

 However, most of the 8K TVs on our list are newer versions of 8K models that we have tested, or they’re the 8K versions of 4K TVs that we have tested.
 Which is to say, this is actually a list of the 8K TVs we have every confidence will be the best of 2020 when they’re finally available for purchase.
 Could we be wrong?
 Sure, it’s a possibility.
 So for now, consider this our guide to the 8K TVs you should have on your short list and we’ll update it as soon as we can render our final verdicts.